Photo by Quentin Bacon, and food styling by Lori Powell and Adeena Sussman

 I like an upscale, artisanal pizza as much as the next person, but for real comfort I’ll take my sauce and melted mozzarella home-style.
 I’ve been making impromptu pizzas on everything from English muffins to mini-bagels since I could reach the kitchen counter.
-These are by far my favorite, simple as can be yet somehow a little sophisticated too.
+This French Bread Pizza recipe is by far my favorite, simple as can be yet somehow a little sophisticated too.
 Scooping out the bread is my way of getting a crispy crust without overdoing the bread and a sprinkle of peppery arugula is the perfect no-fuss vegetable topping.

 1 8-ounce whole grain French baguette (about 12 inches long)